Interns superpower: How to cut your workload by hiring interns

 Here are some tasks I gave to my interns:

-• Working with our functional teams to create test cases for upcoming tests
+• Working with our functional teams to define test cases for upcoming tests

 • Creating training documentation